Esri/arcgis-runtime-samples-android/java/add-graphics-renderer/README.md

 ## Additional information

-To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks) see "Add graphics with symbols" sample.
+To set unique symbols across a number of graphics (e.g. showing graphics of individual landmarks) see the "Add graphics with symbols" sample.

 ## Tags